MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/enforce-office-365-identity.md

 - Any users already logging into Viva Engage with their Microsoft 365 identities are unaffected by this change.

 - Other users can join your network by signing up with their work email and verifying it.

-If you no longer want to enforce Microsoft 365 identities, use the following steps to stop.
+**To stop enforcing Microsoft 365 identity in Viva Engage**

 You must be a global administrator to perform these steps.

-**To stop enforcing Microsoft 365 identity in Viva Engage**

 1. In Viva Engage, go to the **Network Admin** section, and choose **Security Settings**.

 2. In the Security Settings page, go to the **Microsoft 365 Identity Enforcement** section and clear the **Enforce Microsoft 365 identity** checkbox.

-   You see a confirmation message so you can verify that you're ready to stop enforcing Microsoft 365 identity.
+   A confirmation message asks you to verify that you're ready to stop enforcing Microsoft 365 identity.

    :::image type="content" source="../../media/09162001-6581-41f9-b558-27673366c2a8.png" alt-text="Screenshot of confirmation dialog box to stop enforcing Microsoft 365 identities in Viva Engage.
 Viva Engage SSO restarts if it was previously configured.
 Users who normally log into Viva Engage with Microsoft 365 identities aren't affected.":::